Chinese takeover marks new chapter in history of British Steel

 "My worry would be that it is only a short-term investment.
 Are they just buying the knowledge of the high-quality steel production that goes on at Scunthorpe?"

-So far Jingye has only said it would keep on as many employees as possible, without committing to a figure, and said cost-cutting would be necessary.
+So far Jingye has only said it would retain as many employees as possible, without committing to a figure, and said cost-cutting would be necessary.

 It's difficult to say if the Chinese group will succeed where others have failed to ensure a future for British Steel, which is responsible for one-third of the country's production.